hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 void setCandidateRoster(@NonNull final Roster candidateRoster);
 ```

-The existing `PlatformState` class is in the middle of a refactor, and in the long term, may cease to exist
+The existing `PlatformState` class is in the middle of a refactor, and in the long term, may cease to exist.
 However, its replacement will continue to have this new API to set a candidate roster.

 ## Data Structure
 The Hedera app is already responsible for managing the address book.
 We propose that it continues to do so, and when it receives a HAPI transaction, creates a candidate Roster object
-and set it in the state via the new API.
+and passes it to the platform via the new API.
+The platform will then validate the roster and store it in the state.
-The State will contain one map of rosters, keyed by roster’s hash - ```Map<Hash<Roster>, Roster>```.

 A Roster has a data structure as follows: